KITMAX Blog - Art, Travel and Photography

 "My garden" announced Mohammed, proudly, and there, fed by a year-long water source, was a verdant garden with figs, dates, herbs, greenery and plants .
 It was an extraordinary sight in this most barren of all mountain passes.

 We left in the evening and returned to the plain and were passed by three racing camels in full colours, all of them known to our guide.
-They joined us later for tea around the campfire.
+Their riders joined us later for tea around the campfire.

 At dawn an old camel drover turned up in camp - I should have guessed, Mohammed's father.
 It was a great privilege to be among so many traditional Touareg and to share with them a glimpse of their unique and secretive lifestyle.